giulio92/Coordinator/README.md

 - Be invisible to `UIViewController`s and only known by `ViewModel`s

 ### What a `Coordinator` should not do
-- Make network remote calls
+- Perform anything other than navigation (i.e. network calls)
 - Be a `Delegate` for `ViewModel`s/`UIViewController`s

 ## Requirements